secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 This box is an introductory or beginner-level quickstart based on the [counter template contract](https://github.com/secretuniversity/secret-template-cw1).

-_Secret Counter_ is a contract that illustrates how to handle basic query and state changes (e.g. transactions) on the Secret Network.
+_Secret Counter_ is a contract that illustrates how to handle basic query and state changes (e.g. transExercises) on the Secret Network.

 > You can think of a secret contract as smart, but in addition provides programmable privacy--meaning you decide what input, output and state data is public or private, depending on your use case or scenario.